CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_adapter_policy.html.markdown

   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
   + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
-  + `count`:(int) The number of completion queue resources to allocate.
+  + `nr_count`:(int) The number of completion queue resources to allocate.
 In general, the number of completion queue resources to allocate is equal to the number of transmit queue resources plus the number of receive queue resources.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `ring_size`:(int)(Computed) The number of descriptors in each completion queue.
 * `description`:(string) Description of the policy.